AmarjithTK/smartDots/README.md

  ### TODOS for freetime, only when lots of free

-    add check date and time getting removed D.T wlan0 in laptops remove redundant rofi launcher sxhkd keybinds and cleanup the sxhdrc
+    add small indicator inside workspace number to tell the user how many windows are there in the workspace when in monocle layout and other normal modes add check date and time getting removed D.T wlan0 in laptops remove redundant rofi launcher sxhkd keybinds and cleanup the sxhdrc